Jason-G-M/DGT/main.md

 **Set name of the database and click OK**

 #### Note
-- If you cannot create a new database in your personal SQL server account, please create it in sa account.
+- If you cannot create a new database in your personal SQL server account, please create it in **sa** account.
 Then, check if your personal account owns this database.
-- Please log in SQL Server with your Login and Password, and make sure you are allowed to add and edit tables in your database.
+- Please **log in SQL Server with your Login and Password, and make sure you are allowed to add and edit tables in your database**.
 If you find that your account does not have such permission, please check whether your account is the db_owner of your database.
-  - Open the server -> Security -> Login -> Right-click sa account -> Choose propertites -> Set new password -> Click Status in the left of the window -> Set Login Enable -> Click OK.
+  - Open the server -> Security -> Login -> Right-click **sa** account -> Choose propertites -> Set new password -> Click Status in the left of the window -> Set Login **Enable** -> Click **OK**.
-  - Open the server -> Connect Server with sa account and your sa's password -> Security -> Login -> Right-click your personal account -> Choose propertites -> Choose User Mapping in the left of the window -> Add your database to your Login -> add db_owner -> Click OK.
+  - Open the server -> Connect Server with **sa** account and your **sa**'s password -> **Security** -> **Login** -> Right-click your **personal** account -> Choose **propertites** -> Choose **User Mapping** in the left of the window -> Add your database to your Login -> add **db_owner** -> Click **OK**.

 ![add DB](image/AddDb.png)

 **Add db_owner to your database**

-- Please remember your SQL Server IP, name of the database, Login Username, and Password, these will be used in further steps.
+- Your **SQL Server IP**, **name of the database**, **Login Username** and **Password** will be used in further steps.

 ## 2.3 JRE
-Neo4j depends on JRE, please download [jre-8u231-windows-x64.exe](https://www.oracle.com/java/technologies/javase/javase8u211-later-archive-downloads.html#license-lightbox) (only version 8u231 is supported) and install it on your local environment, [more information](https://www.oracle.com/java/technologies/javase-jre8-downloads.html).
+Neo4j depends on JRE, please download [jre-8u231-windows-x64.exe](https://www.oracle.com/java/technologies/javase/javase8u211-later-archive-downloads.html#license-lightbox) (only version 8u231 is supported) and install it onto your local environment, [more information](https://www.oracle.com/java/technologies/javase-jre8-downloads.html).

 ## 2.4 NetCore 3.1
 The Dependency Graph Tool is based on .Net Core 3.1, download from [here](https://dotnet.microsoft.com/download/dotnet-core/3.1) if it is not in your local environment, [more Information](https://github.com/dotnet/core/blob/master/release-notes/3.1/3.1.7/3.1.7.md).

 ## 2.5 Node.js
-Download the latest [Node.js](https://nodejs.org/en/download/), run the script below in command prompt to install.
-Once the installation succeeded, the command prompt will dispaly the version installed, [more information](https://nodejs.org/en/docs/).
+- Download the latest [Node.js](https://nodejs.org/en/download/).
+Once the installation succeeded, the Command Prompt will dispaly the version installed, [more information](https://nodejs.org/en/docs/).
+- Run below script at Command Prompt to verify the installation.
 ```cmd
 node -v
 ```

 ## 2.6 npm
-The front-end process of the Dependency Graph Tool (DGT) depends on three npm packages (react-scripts, monaco-editor and cross-env), which will be automatically installed by the commands below triggered by the script OneKeyDeploy.ps1, users do not have to do anything, [more information](https://docs.npmjs.com/).
+The front-end process of the DGT depends on three npm packages (react-scripts, monaco-editor and cross-env), which will be automatically installed by the commands below triggered by the script OneKeyDeploy.ps1, users do not have to do anything, [more information](https://docs.npmjs.com/).
 ```cmd
 npm i react-scripts
 npm i monaco-editor